 The model VGM is designed for rapid identification and measurement of areas that are magnetized.
 It is a DC gaussmeter with X,Y and Z sensors at the end of a probe.
 It displays the magnitude of the field and the X, Y, and Z components, showing both the actual values and the peak values of all the variables.
 In addition, whenever the field magnitude exceeds a value that you set, an alarm sounds and lights up, and a “logic high” signal appears at the output jack.
-The meter is shipped ready-to-use, and includes a rubber boot with flip-down foot, 9-volt battery, AC adapter and calibration certificate.
+The meter is shipped ready-to-use, and includes a 9-volt battery, AC adapter and calibration certificate.
 This meter is optimized to measure magnetized parts; its range of 799.99 gauss is not high enough to measure the surface of most permanent magnets.

 - Displays the true DC magnetic field magnitude regardless of orientation of the probe

 No need to rotate the probe in order to find a relative maximum.
 This feature greatly speeds up the measurement of residual magnetism (by roughly a factor of 10) compared to a standard single-axis gaussmeter.